theran/theran.github.io/2016-edge-directions.md

 [matroidssurvey]: /assets/2016/summer/Whiteley - Matroids Survey.pdf

-Another starting point for us is that minimum degree $d$$ is enough to make the edge direction set avoid a quadric.
+Another starting point for us is that minimum degree $$d$$ is enough to make the edge direction set avoid a quadric.
 This is Proposition 4.3 of Bob Connelly's paper on [Generic global rigidity][bobggr].
 (You will need to be on campus or use the library proxy to get this.)